edmundedgar/geth-autossh-proxy/README.txt

 * We don't like all the nodes to be on cloud hosts because decentralization.
 * We have bandwidth to spare at home.
 * We don't have a static IP at home.
 * We don't really want to expose the home IP to the world via our dapp as cybercoin enthusiasts sometimes play silly DoS games.
+(Although you can probably get it without trying very hard.)

 A) The cloud host